-Chapter 11 bankruptcy is primarily meant for businesses, including small businesses, sole proprietorships and partnerships.
+Chapter 11 bankruptcy is also known as “reorganization bankruptcy.”
+It can also be called “business bankruptcy” because it’s primarily meant for businesses, including small businesses, sole proprietorships and partnerships.
 However, it can also be used by individuals whose assets are too big to qualify for Chapter 7 or Chapter 13.

 Chapter 11 bankruptcy reorganizes assets and often implements a debt repayment plan similar to the repayment plan you see with Chapter 13.
 The major difference is that with Chapter 11, you usually maintain control over assets during the filing rather than control passing to a bankruptcy trustee.
 Even after you file, you continue to operate the business as the “debtor in possession (DIP)” under the oversight of the court.

 - Chapter 11 bankruptcy is mostly for businesses.
 Individuals file for Chapter 11 when they have unusually large amounts of debt.